svrooij/node-sonos-ts/docs/development.md

 git fetch upstream

 # Make sure that you're on your master branch:
-git checkout master
+git checkout main

 # Rewrite your master branch so that any commits of yours that
-# aren't already in upstream/master are replayed on top of that
+# aren't already in upstream/main are replayed on top of that
 # other branch:
-git rebase upstream/master
+git rebase upstream/main
 ```

-## Install Pull

-We like to use the Github [pull](https://github.com/apps/pull) application, to keep our beta branch and the forks up-to-date.
-You have to install this application yourself, but it will work automatically.

 ## Compile the library